IGINOI/Matrix_Transposition/README.md

 - [Contact](#contact)

 ## Replication
-I worked in two different enviroments.
-The idea was also to look at the difference between a controlled envinroment (UNITN Cluster) and a more realistic one (my Windows machine).
+For both the first and the second part of the project I worked on two different environment.
+I used a Windows system (the one mounted on my machine) with the objective of debugging and testing the codes, while a Linux one (the one mounted on the UNITN Cluster) with the objective of collecting actual data for the project.
+Here below you can find the instructions to replicate both the environments.

 ### Windows Machine
-#### Machine Specification
 * Hardware:
-    * CPU: Intel(R) Core(TM) i7-1165G7, 4 cores, Base speer: 2.8 GHz .
+    * CPU: Intel(R) Core(TM) i7-1165G7, 4 cores, Base speer: 2.8 GHz
-    * RAM: 16 GB.
+    * RAM: 16 GB
-    * Storage: 512 GB SSD with 200 GB free.
+    * Storage: 512 GB SSD
 * Operating System:
-    * Name and Version: Windows 11, version 23H2.
+    * Name and Version: Windows 11, version 23H2
-    * Architecture: 64-bit.
+    * Architecture: 64-bit
 * Software Environment
-    * Compiler: GCC 13.2.0 via MinGW-w64 (Built by MSYS2 project).
+    * Compiler: GCC 13.2.0 via MinGW-w64 (Built by MSYS2 project)

 ### UNITN Cluster
+* Hardware:
+    * CPU: 96 Intel(R) Xeon(R) Gold 6252N CPU @ 2.30GHz
+    * Thread(s) per core: 1
+    * Core(s) per socket: 24
+    * Socket(s): 4
+    * L1d cache: 32K
+    * L1i cache: 32K
+    * L2 cache: 1024K
+    * L3 cache: 36608K
+    * RAM: 1.1TB
+* Operating System:
+    * Name and Version: CentOS Linux, version 7
+    * Architecture: 64-bit
 * Software Environment
     * Compiler: GCC 9.1